ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 	.then( ... )
 	.catch( ... );
 ```
-Check out the differnce in this live demo below.
+Check out the difference in this live demo below.

 {@snippet features/image-resize-px}